TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 Typing a negative input value test.

-An attempt of typing a negative value either in the price input box or the quantity input box should result with displaying an error message.
+An attempt of typing a negative value either in the price input box or the quantity input box should result in displaying an error message.

 ![Negative Value](documentation/testing/negative01.jpg)